I know why you're here. You're planning a vacation and are about ready to pull your hair out.

-Summer is officially here, and you know what that means: vacation!
-(Insert happy dance!)
-As lovely as vacation is, planning one can be stressful.
-Why can’t every part of planning the vacation be as relaxing as the actual vacation?
+You're wondering why can’t every part of planning the vacation be as relaxing as the actual vacation?

-I spent days relentlessly searching for an affordable hotel in Key West over a popular holiday weekend.
+Most recently, I spent days relentlessly searching for an affordable hotel in Key West over a popular holiday weekend.
 Oh, and I forgot to mention that I needed one room for 5 people.
 Yeah, I know.

 My boyfriend and I jumped online, searched Airbnb, Home Away from Home, VBRO, vacationrentals.com, Turnkey, Hotels.com, Trivago, Expedia, Priceline, and Booking.com.